nwilson512/gravmin/user/pages/02.documentation/default.md

 * how many people will this detail impact?
 * Is this detail someone else's responsibility and can you leverage their documentation?

+Some examples of things that probably we probably wouldn't want to include in example documentation:

+* what is the meaning of life?
+* who makes rice cookers?
+* how long does the cook cycle last on the steam-o-matic steamer?

 You can break up this act into a series of DITA-esque topics.